 Best tours of Sian Kaan Biosphere Reserve

 The lagoons of Sian Ka’an boast crystal clear water framed by the lush mangroves.
-As you swim through the canals, you could even spot a few animals such as monkeys, manatees and even dolphins!
+As you swim through the canals, you can spot a few animals such as monkeys, manatees and even dolphins!

-Tours to Sian Ka’an depart daily from Tulum, the closest town and there are also some tours from Playa Del Carmen.
+Tours to Sian Ka’an depart daily from Tulum, and there are also some tours from Playa Del Carmen.
 Most tours start early morning and end late in the afternoon.

 Where to stay: Azucar Hotel Tulum